Gardenhouse

 That’s it!
 Now let’s start the build:

-Once the build is complete, Gardenhouse will place the outputs in out/simple_desktop.
+Once the build is complete, Florist will place the outputs in out/simple_desktop.

 Installing the image